NUTRITION, HYDRATION, AND SLEEP

 - Calorie Intake: at least 2500 Calories for girls, and 2800 Calories for boys.
 Nutrition problems in runners tend to stem from too little of the good rather than too much of the bad.

 - Eat a balanced diet!
-Ensure that athletes have all their vitamins and minerals, ( calcium & iron are especially important), and are getting sufficient protein.
+Ensure that athletes have all their vitamins and minerals, calcium & iron are especially important).

 - Eliminate caffeine and soda from your diet!
 This is especially important for young girls as caffeine disrupts calcium absorption and may lead to osteoporosis later in life.